 Since I started gardening, I have been a little snobbish about growing plants in containers without drainage holes.
 I’m not sure why.
-I enjoy having buckets and bread bins that have had holes drilled in, however drilling holes is not always possible.
+I enjoy having buckets and bread bins that have had holes drilled in, however drilling holes is not always possible if you don’t have the right tools.
 Or you might not have decided what to use your container for – whether it will be a pot or a receptacle to contain water.

 I decided to perform an experiment.
-I am aware having perennials in containers that do not have drainage holes is not the best idea.
+I am aware having perennials in containers that do not have drainage holes is a bad idea.
 The water needs somewhere to go, and given we live in Britain, rain is a daily possibility.
 I resolved to try planting something that will be seasonal and will not live in the container for a long time.
 This will allow me to decide what I want the container to be.
 So… I went for primulas!

 Preparing the base of the container